cgsdfc/object.vim/README.md

       \____/_.___/_/ /\___/\___/\__/
                 /___/
 ```
-An object-oriented framework for Vimscript that looks and feels like Python and
-strives for maximum convenience and compatibility with built-in functions.
+`object.vim` is a minimal framework for Python-like programming in VimScript.

-# Examples
+## Examples

 - Defining classes and creating instances.
 ```vim